 Sticking with EU peculiar institutional features and shared competences, all case-studies have shown the double nature that characterizes relations with third countries, that is, the EU level and the Member state-level.
-In some circumstances, predating relations promoted and allowed a dialogue with countries with whom the EU had no relations (Libya) or with whom cooperation was set in too broad terms (North Africa countries) thanks to a series of incentives not available at the European level.
+In some circumstances, yet established relations promoted and allowed a dialogue with countries with whom the EU had no relations (Libya) or with whom cooperation was set in too broad terms (North Africa countries).
 It is to be noticed, though, that on some occasions these state-to-state relations have lacked a far-sighted approach to the matter, being based mainly on eliminating incoming flows.
-These has exerted a twofold effect: lack of consistency between EU actorness claims and normative tenure; and lack of effectiveness, as the diversion argument shows.
+This has exerted a twofold effect: lack of consistency between EU actorness claims and normative tenure; and lack of effectiveness, as the diversion argument shows.
 Another dimension to that is the 'burden-sharing' problem that some of the Member-states allude to with reference to the inflows of migrants.
-This was apparent in the discourses spelled out by countries on the borders of Europe and it assumed an utmost relevance in the effects of the Dublin II regulation on Greece.
+This was apparent in the discourses spelled out by countries on the borders of Europe and it assumed an utmost relevance in last years in Greece.
 Burden-sharing is also an argument brought up by third countries required to improve their migration management capabilities.
 In the case of Libya and Turkey, for example, cooperation with the EU has been stacked not because of a refusal to comply with EU requests, but because of a repeated call for a more robust commitment by the EU in dealing with the matter.